ctp-archive/data-journalism/modules/spreadsheets/_posts/2022-07-01-advanced-walkthrough.md

 Success!
 Well, sort of.

 <div class="alert alert-info" role="alert">
     <strong>PRO TIP:</strong> Getting multiple errors?
 Review your formula carefully.
 Did you use the correct search key?
-Did you provide the correct range, with the data you want to match between sheets in the first position?.
+Did you provide the correct range, with the data you want to match between sheets in the first position?
 </div>

 Do you spot any errors?
 How about on rows where the facility is located in Mystic, Conn.?
 Or Southport?
 Or a town called "MARLBOROUG H"?